Q1How long before I can get a technician out?

 Q7Will the technician have the part with him?

 All vehicles are stocked with a large variety of common spare parts.
 However, due to the considerable variation of brands, models and products in today’s modern marketplace we may have to order parts in order to repair your machine.
-If we have to return to fit parts we do not charge a second service call, you only pay for the parts and the labour to fit the parts at $33 per 15 minutes or part thereof.
+If we have to return to fit parts we only charge for the parts and the labour to fit the parts at $33 per 15 minutes or part thereof.
 All jobs are quoted before repaired.

 PCB (printed circuit boards) and other specific electrical parts are not usually carried on board because the warranty for such parts commences when we purchase the item.
 This is standard practice in the appliance repair industry.